Z-eq/cisco-ccna-examtest/README.md

     📄 Licensing

-This project is licensed under the MIT License - see the optional LICENSE file for details.
+This project is licensed under the MIT License - Its free to use change or whatever you wish!
+.